Société Anonyme (Corporation)

 Losses – Losses arising from taxable income may be carried forward for 17 years.
 Carryback of losses is not allowed.

 Inventory - Inventory may be valued at the lower of acquisition/production costs or market value.
 First in first out (FIFO), Last in first out (LIFO) or average cost methods are generally permitted.

 Anti-avoidance rules – There is transfer pricing legislation in Luxembourg.
 Transactions between related entities have to be governed by OECD’s arm's-length principle.

 There is no specific thin capitalization legislation.
-However, usually a 85:15 debt-to-equity ratio for the intra-group financing of participations applies.
-If the 85:15 ratio is not complied, the surplus of interest can be re-qualified as a hidden distribution of profits that would be non-deductible and potentially subject to a 15% withholding tax.
+However, usually an 85:15 debt-to-equity ratio for the intra-group financing of participations applies.
+If the 85:15 ratio has not complied, the surplus of interest can be re-qualified as a hidden distribution of profits that would be non-deductible and potentially subject to a 15% withholding tax.

-Labor taxes – Employers and employees are required to make contribution to several social security insurance funds.
+Labor taxes – Employers and employees are required to make contributions to several social security insurance funds.

 Employers’ contribution is between 12% to 15% on employees’ salaries.
 Employees contributions range between 12.20% and 15%.
 Contributions are capped at EUR 119,915.16 (2018) and must be withheld by the employer.

 Tax credits and incentives – There are tax incentives for capital investments.
 A tax credit is available that amounts to 13% of the increase in investments in tangible depreciable assets made during the tax year.